philgyford/python-halftone/README.md

 Running it over large images, or with settings that create large images, can take some time.

+Also see [Clay Flannigan's halftone](https://github.com/ClayFlannigan/halftone) in case that suits your needs better.

 ## Basic usage

     import halftone